Thames Path West - The Cotswolds (8 Days & 7 Nights)8 Days & 7 Nights 4.7 Read 24 reviews

 Today you get back on the trail and pass through Shifford Loch before reaching Newbridge.
 This town has the second oldest bridge, which was originally built by monks to carry Cotswolds wool over the river, and is your overnight stop for the day.

 Located right next to the river, this accommodation has nicely decorated and comfortable rooms.
 There are 7 rooms, free Wifi and a cooked breakfast.
-2 of the rooms have a river view.
+Two of the rooms have a river view.
 You will be warmly welcomed.

 Leaving Newbridge the path continues to follow the river closely.
 At Bablock Hythe (once an important crossing point between Oxford and the West Country), the path now diverts away from the river next to Wytham Woods.
 Pass nearby Godstow Abbey, built in 1133, the outer walls and the remains of the abbess’s chapel are the only parts still standing.
 Pass a few more locks with magnificent city of Oxford now in the distance.